Formal Legal-Domain Process

 Jump to navigation Jump to search

-A Formal Legal Process is a domain-specific formal process governed by rules and procedures (that systematically organizes activities to resolve legal disputes).
+A Formal Legal-Domain Process is a legal-domain process that is a domain-specific formal process governed by rules and procedures (that systematically organizes activities to resolve legal disputes).

 References